nvim-orgmode/orgmode/DOCS.md

 - `@org.headline.level7`: Headline at level 7 - linked to `Special`
 - `@org.headline.level8`: Headline at level 8 - linked to `String`
 - `@org.priority.highest`: Highest priority marker - linked to `@comment.error`
+- `@org.priority.high`: High priority marker - Not linked to anything, defaults to normal text
 - `@org.priority.default`: Default priority marker - Not linked to anything, defaults to normal text
+- `@org.priority.low`: Lowest priority marker - Not linked to anything, defaults to normal text
 - `@org.priority.lowest`: Lowest priority marker - Not linked to anything, defaults to normal text
 - `@org.timestamp.active`: An active timestamp - linked to `@keyword`
 - `@org.timestamp.inactive`: An inactive timestamp - linked to `@comment`